BigDataRepublic/mlops-platform-public/README.md

 ### Provisioning the Argo CD framework with Identity Aware Proxy
 The [argocd-provisioning](argocd-provisioning) project will use the tunnel started above to deploy argocd on the cluster.

+Do note that in order to be deployed successfully, it is assumed that you already executed the manual steps described below.
+If you did not, do that first!
 ```shell
 # Provision argocd from its own folder
 ./create_resources.sh